How Course Proposals Work

 First (if required), the preparer requests reports that show how other classes/majors/minors would be impacted by the course proposal.

-The preparer must contact other departments impacted by the proposal (cross-listed courses etc.) so that they can adjust where needed.
+The preparer must contact other departments impacted by the proposal (CRAMS cross-listed courses or CRS cross-listed courses, etc.) so that they can adjust where needed.

-The preparer enters the course proposal into CRAMS using faculty-provided worksheets, additional checklists, the Style Guidelines and the Course Management Guide.
+The preparer enters the course proposal into CRAMS or CRS using faculty-provided worksheets, additional checklists, the Style Guidelines and the Course Management Guide.

-We encourage all preparers to sign up for CRAMS training.
-Please email email@example.com for details.
+We encourage all preparers to sign up for CRAMS and CRS training.
+Please email firstname.lastname@example.org for details.

 Once submitted, the proposal follows a specific approval routing path in which approvers (the reviewer, faculty committee members and chairs) review the

-Having the proposal in CRAMS allows multiple approvers to see it and provide feedback in a centralized location.
+Having the proposal in CRS allows multiple approvers to see it and provide feedback in a centralized location.
 It also ensures correct formatting for the General Catalog.

 The preparer works with the faculty initiating the proposal to make adjustments as needed.